-the 'Assistant Director of Student and Library Services' (or an appropriate senior manager within the Student Life and Wellbeing Service nominated by them).

-Balance of Probabilities

-a standard of proof that results in a judgment that, based on the evidence available, an event is more likely to have occurred than not.
+Assistant Director of the 'Assistant Director of Student and Library Services' (or an appropriate senior manager within the Student Life Student and and Wellbeing Service nominated by them).
+Library Services Balance of a standard of proof that results in a judgment that, based Probabilities on the evidence available, an event is more likely to have occurred than not.
 This standard of proof is lower than that of the criminal justice system's standard of proof defined as 'beyond reasonable doubt'.

-Burden of Proof
+Burden of Proof the responsibility to prove or disprove a disputed fact or

-the responsibility to prove or disprove a disputed fact or issue.
+Burden of Proof the responsibility to prove or disprove a disputed fact or issue.

-Complaint

-a formal expression of dissatisfaction with the services provided by the University or about how you have been treated.

-Case Conference

-a meeting in which relevant university staff considers complex student cases and how best to manage risk.
-See Appendix C of the 'Handbook of Student Regulations' for further information.

-Completion of Procedures Letter

-a letter produced by the Student Appeals and Complaints Manager (SACO) or their nominee which confirms that the University's internal student dispute processes have been completed, enabling a student to take their case to the Office of the Independent Adjudicator (OIA).
+- Complainta formal expression of dissatisfaction with the servicesprovided by the University or about how you have beentreated. - Case Conferencea meeting in which relevant university staff considers complex student cases and how best to manage risk.See Appendix C of the 'Handbook of Student Regulations' for further information. - Completion ofa letter produced by the Student Appeals and ComplaintsProceduresManager (SACO) or their nominee which confirms thatLetterthe University's internal student dispute processes have been completed, enabling a student to take their case to the Office of the Independent Adjudicator (OIA). - Confidentiality information will be shared on a need-to-know basis only.
+For example, for the purposes of conducting an investigation, safeguarding others, or because the University is legally required to do so. - Consentthe voluntary agreement to participate in an activity, whereby the individual has both the freedom and capacity to make that decision. - Clerk a member of staff responsible for the administration of and procedural advice to a Panel.

-Confidentiality

-information will be shared on a need-to-know basis only.
-For example, for the purposes of conducting an investigation, safeguarding others, or because the University is legally required to do so.

-Consent

-the voluntary agreement to participate in an activity, whereby the individual has both the freedom and capacity to make that decision.

-Clerk

-a member of staff responsible for the administration of and procedural advice to a Panel.

-Disadvantage

-that because of a decision or information made available, you have been placed in a less advantageous position.

-Disciplinary Officer

-a designated member or staff involved in the Stage 2 Formal Stage of the Student Disciplinary Process or their nominee.
+- Disadvantagethat because of a decision or information made available, you have been placed in a less advantageous position. - Disciplinarya designated member or staff involved in the Stage 2OfficerFormal Stage of the Student Disciplinary Process or their nominee.